allister-grange/unified-devops/README.md

 ## next steps

+- to test on next boot
+  - only push up the DB backups if it's PROD, don't take the backup scripts if I am doing a non-prod build
+    - should be deleted out of crontab
+  - move all install paths to /srv/www
+  - all sites should work
+  - review all nginx confs

 - next action
-  - [ ] test umami installation
-    - [ ] 502 bad gateway on the frontned
-    - [ ] the node packages take wayyy to long to download / install - can I speed this up?
-  - [ ] I want all non-prod/prod distinctions to be made in Terraform, not ansible.
-Ansible is to set up a common image with packer.
-This image is then shared across the environments with light tuning.
-    - [ ] go through all of ansible and determine if I need anything turned off in non-prod
-      - [ ] only push up the DB backups if it's PROD, don't take the backup scripts if I am doing a non-prod build
-        - [ ] should I just disable this with a remote-exec in terraform?
-  - [ ] store terraform state in an s3 bucket
+  - get the var file included in ansible, then run the thing and test the above

 - move from Vercel to Cloudflare pages for startertab
   - [ ] get a baseline of speed for comparison